5 Signs that You’re a Toxic Person

 Pessimists and whiners are among the most toxic people.
 Do you really want to be one of them?

-5. Letting others always come first
+5. Letting others always come first is toxic

-We’re used to being told that we have to always be concerned with the welfare of others, but what about ourselves?
+We’re used to being told that we always have to be concerned with the welfare of others, but what about ourselves?

 When you change your attitude, you might look like a selfish person to others, and you might even feel like one too.